Sergeant-Salmon/Sergeant-Salmon.github.io/_pages/index.md

       target: "_blank"

-excerpt: "This is the main page, you can find an brief preview of my overview here."
+excerpt: "This is the main page, you can find an brief overview of my projects here."
 intro:
   - excerpt: 'My recent projects'
 feature_row: